ovh/docs/pages/platform/ai/deploy_guide_01_capabilities/guide.en-gb.md

 #### Authorized AI Deploy

-AI Deploy authorize the deployment of your own Docker images or applications from the OVHcloud catalog.
+AI Deploy authorize the deployment of your own Docker images or applications from the [OVHcloud catalog](https://docs.ovh.com/gb/en/publiccloud/ai/deploy/apps-portfolio/).

 Docker images can be hosted in a public or private registry.

+However, the use of `docker-compose` is not possible.

 #### Maximum execution time